me/heroku-buildpack-datadog/README.md

 heroku create # only if this is a new heroku project

-heroku buildpacks:add heroku/ruby # or other language-specific build page needed heroku buildpacks:add --index 1 https://github.com/deliveroo/heroku-buildpack-datadog.git
+heroku buildpacks:add heroku/ruby # or other language-specific build page needed if not already there heroku buildpacks:add --index 1 https://github.com/deliveroo/heroku-buildpack-datadog.git

 heroku config:set HEROKU_APP_NAME=$(heroku apps:info|grep ===|cut -d' ' -f2)